anthonyandres/Anthonys-Website/README.md

 In the above code, I manually create the motion value _x_ which is passed to the motion.div element via the Style attribute.
 This means any further use of the x variable is referencing the x position of the motion.div element.
 I can then calculate the velocity of the motion.div element using useVelocity(x).
 This velocity is mapped to a 'spring animation' using useSpring(xVelocity, ... ).
 This essentially makes the integer value oscillate as a spring with damping would.

 Then, the now 'spring' velocity of the card is mapped to its rotation; The faster the card moves, the more it will rotate in response.
 This is done using the useTransform( ... ) function.
 Any velocity values between -6000 and 6000 are turned into -60 and 60 (in this case degress of rotation) respectively.
-These values are assigned to the variable _rotate_, then it is passed to the motion.div element via the Style attribute which will allow the Card component to-- well... rotate.
+These values are assigned to the variable _rotate_, then it is passed to the motion.div element via the Style attribute which will allow the Card component to rotate in proportion to its x velocity.

 _**todo: explain more of the Card component: x2, y2, rotateX and rotateY**_